matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 - `--standard-json`
   Switch to standard JSON input/output mode.
 Read from stdin, write the result to stdout.
-  This is the default used by the hardhat plugin.
+  This is the default used by the Hardhat plugin.

 - `--yul`
   Switch to the Yul mode.